kartoza/sawps/docs/src/administrator/manual/django-change-data.md

 ![Change dates and User Info](./img/django-change-data-5.png)

-1. **Dates**: The administrators can edit last login date-time and date joined date-time of a user from this section.
+1. **Dates**: The administrators can edit the last login date-time and date joined date-time of a user from this section.

-2. **User**: The administrators can edit user's details.
+2. **User**: The administrators can edit the user's details.

 3. **Delete**: The administrators can delete the user by clicking on this button.
 The popup will open for the confirmation to delete the user.